Shipeasy

 How it works

-Set bucketBy to an attribute name on the gate or experiment.
+Set bucketBy to an attribute name on the gate.
 The SDK resolves the bucketing identifier from that attribute on the user object instead of user_id:

 // make sure your attributes transform carries the bucketing attribute